ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: ClinTutor-R1 Training

 \subsection{Instruction-Tuning for Socratic Teaching}

-We train our model for Socratic multi-student guidance using the ClinTeach dataset, constructed by simulating Socratic interactions based on questions from MedXpertQA \citep{zuo2025medxpertqabenchmarkingexpertlevelmedical}.
-Our ClinTeach dataset spans 17 specialties and 11 body systems, including skeletal, nervous, and cardiovascular domains.
-Structurally, it comprises 31,438 single-turn and 17,046 multi-turn dialogues, with the latter simulating 3-student teaching scenarios spanning up to 5 turns.
-Detailed dataset statistics are presented in Table \ref{data_stats}.
+We train our model on ClinTeach, a dataset derived from MedXpertQA \citep{zuo2025medxpertqa} spanning 17 specialties and 11 body systems.
+The corpus comprises 31,438 single-turn and 17,046 multi-turn dialogues, with the latter simulating 3-student scenarios up to 5 turns (Table \ref{data_stats}).